 Saving bits in high-level syntax is not of primary importance for this exploration – this would rather be interesting when developing a standard.

-No action.
+No action was taken on this.

-Cross-check JVET-AB0273 (add header)
+A cross-check was provided in JVET-AB0273.

 JVET-AB0273 Cross-check for JVET-AB0133 [K. Sühring (HHI)] [late]